 You might think it’s too early to think about your child and gambling.
-But studies show that some children do start gambling very young – as young as 10.
-The majority of them have gambled by the age of 15.
+But some children start gambling very young – as young as 10 years.
+Most children have gambled by the age of 15.

-The most common forms of gambling are card games and instant lottery tickets.
+The most common forms of gambling are card games at home and instant lottery tickets.
 These might seem harmless.
-But some children do move from playing these games to more serious types of gambling in older adolescence.
+But some children do move from playing these games to more serious types of gambling in later adolescence.

 Preventing problem gambling

-You can start by explaining the risks of gambling.
-Children in the upper years of primary school are generally ready to learn about gambling risks, including the low likelihood of winning in the long term.
+Children in the upper years of primary school are generally ready to learn about gambling, including the low likelihood of winning in the long term.
 It can be helpful to explain the odds of winning in a way your child can easily understand.

-Rather than using numbers, you could compare the chances of winning to other chances.
+You could compare the chances of winning to other chances.
 For example, ‘Your chance of winning the lottery is one in 15 million.
-Your chance of being hit by lightning in your lifetime is one in 300 000.’
+Your chance of being hit by lightning in your lifetime is one in 300 000’.

 Look out for problems

-For teenagers experiencing difficulties at home or at school, gambling can be an attractive but unhelpful way of coping with problems.
+For teenagers having a hard time at home or at school, gambling can be an attractive but unhelpful way of coping with problems.
 For example, many teenagers start gambling as a way of coping with boredom, or to escape from stress or other problems.

 Think about family attitudes and activities

-Parents often use gambling to encourage their children – for example ‘I bet you can’t swim to the other side of the pool.
+Parents often use gambling language to encourage their children – for example, ‘I bet you can’t swim to the other side of the pool.
 If you do, I’ll buy you an ice-cream’.
 There’s a fine line between healthy and unhealthy messages about gambling.
 It’s worth thinking about how often you use this kind of language.

-If you do choose to gamble, you can help your child avoid problems by making sure she knows how gambling activities, such as lottery and bingo, work.
+If you do choose to gamble, you can help your child avoid problems by making sure she knows how gambling activities, like lottery and bingo, work.

-This can cut down your child’s access to online gambling websites.
-Keeping your networked computers in the living room or family areas of your house, rather than in bedrooms, can also make it harder for your child to hide gambling activity.
+Limiting your child’s internet use can limit your child’s access to online gambling websites.
+You can also keep your networked computers in the living room or family areas of your house, rather than in bedrooms, and have a family rule about not having phones and tablets in bedrooms at night.

 Spotting problem gambling